Schiwxet/Godot-collisionshape3d-editor/README.md

 ## To Do

-add this function to the "convex_point_gizmo.gd" so it don't call for null name func _get_gizmo_name():
+add this function to the "convex_point_gizmo.gd" so it don't call for null name,

+func _get_gizmo_name():
 	return ""